The logarithmic law of random determinant

+where in the second step above we used the Sherman--Morrison formula (\ref{muji111}) again.
+Now we set

-And we denote the $(u,v)$-th entry of $G_{(i,k)}(\alpha)$ by $G_{(i,k)}(u,v)$ below.
+and we denote the $(u,v)$th entry of $G_{(i,k)}(\alpha)$ by $G_{(i,k)}(u,v)$ below.
 Moreover, for ease of presentation, when there is no confusion, we will omit the parameter $\alpha$ from the notation $G_{(i,k)}(\alpha)$ and $G_{(i)}(\alpha)$.
 Then we have for some small constant $0<\epsilon<1/2$,

 where in the above last inequality, we used (\ref{3.1.1.1}).
 Below we will estimate (\ref{3.6}) term by term.
-To this end, we need the following two lemmas, whose proofs will be given in Appendix A. \begin{lem} Under the assumption of Theorem \ref{thm.1.1}, for $n-s_2\leq i\leq n-1$, we have for $\alpha=n^{-1/6}$
+To this end, we need the following two lemmas, whose proofs will be given in Appendix \hyperref[appA]{A}.